xmtp/xmtp-dot-org/docs/dev-concepts/participant-authentication.md

 A client prompts the user to sign the `IdentityPublicKey` with their blockchain account keys to confirm, or prove, that the user, as controller of the blockchain account, generated the XMTP identity.

-Anyone can verify the user's signature and consider it as an attestation that the `IdentityPublicKey` is the user's true proxy keys since only the user's blockchain account keys could have created the signature.
+Anyone can verify the user's signature and consider it as an attestation that the `IdentityPublicKey` is the user's true proxy key since only the user's blockchain account keys could have created the signature.

 ## Prekeys